lifinance/sdk/README.md

 ```bash
 yarn add @lifinance/sdk
 ```

 or

 ```bash
 npm install --save @lifinance/sdk
 ```

 ## Summary

-This package allow to access to LiFi API which finds the best cross-chain routs on different bridges.
-The routes can then executed via the SDK.
+This package allows accessing to LiFi API which finds the best cross-chain routes on different bridges.
+The routes can then be executed via the SDK.
 Learn more about LiFi on (https://li.finance).

 Check out the [Changelog](./CHANGELOG.md) to see what changed in the last releases.

 ## Extend the SDK